top of page

 We will start with the most easily digested foods first, and progress to the more difficult.
 Remember, these are generalizations.
 Everyone is a little different, so you may find that a few of the foods in some of the earlier categories need to be set aside until you are feeling stronger, or that you are okay with eating some of the later category foods sooner.
 And always heed any food allergies or sensitivites that you have.

 Nausea, vomiting and/or diarrhea can make you not want to eat at all, but it is essential to remain hydrated with plenty of clear fluids.
-Warm or room temperature liquids are preferable since cold fluids can cause or worsen cramping.
+Warm or room-temperature liquids are preferable since cold fluids can cause or worsen cramping.

 Avoid carbonated beverages if you are having bloating, gas or cramping as the carbonation can worsen these symptoms.